Nikon 24-70 Review

 The Nikon 24-70mm 2.8 is a perfect fast lens for all mid-range shooting… from people to landscapes, sharp and fast!

 The 24-70 – A great lens for all occasions

 This is a very handy lens, and it is one of the lenses that I use the most!
-In recent years, I’ve began using the Nikon 28-300 quite a bit.
+In recent years, I’ve begun using the Nikon 28-300 quite a bit.
 For more information on that, see my Nikon 28-300 review.